- Damen

 Photographer David Julian on Steptoe Butte - The Fallen One

 Blade from a Vestas V80 wind turbine, damaged during construction, now an exhibit at the Wild Horse Wind Farm visitor center.
 129 feet long.
-The open end, where it would attach to the hub, is about 6 feet in diameter. - Queen Maude I on the Throne of Down
+The open end, where it would attach to the hub, is about 6 feet in diameter. - The Quiet Ones

 - Uniontown Co-Op Assn